codepath/android_guides/Must-Have-Libraries.md

 * [Scrollable](https://github.com/noties/Scrollable) - Automatic scrolling logic when implementing scrolling tabs
 * [ParallaxPager](https://github.com/prolificinteractive/ParallaxPager) - ViewPager with Parallax scrolling effects
 * [android-parallax-recyclerview](https://github.com/kanytu/android-parallax-recyclerview) - An adapter which could be used to achieve a parallax effect on RecyclerView.

+### About this app

+This is a list of popular libraries providing "About this app" or "Licenses" sections

+* [AboutLibraries](https://github.com/mikepenz/AboutLibraries) - Automatically generates an *About this app* section, with a list of used libraries

 ## Resources